31-Point Outline for Structural Reforms in Bangladesh

 24

-With a view to ensure effective participation of women in the national building process, specific programs will be taken for women empowerment.
-Up-to-date development program shall be adopted and implemented for exposition of the standard of life of women and children.
-Women will be given preference, in principle, with regard to nomination for national parliament election.
-Initiative will be taken to increase women representation in the local government.
+Specific programs will be implemented to empower women and ensure the effective participation of women in national building.
+Cutting-edge development initiatives shall be adopted and carried out to improve the quality of life for women and children.
+Women will be prioritized, in principle, with regard to nomination for national parliament elections, along with efforts to increase women’s representation in local government.

 25

-Need-based education at lower and mid-level and knowledge-based education at the tertiary-level will be given priority by removing current anarchy in the education sector.
-Special emphasis will be laid on research.
-Uniform standard of education and instruction in vernacular shall be given priority.
-Arrangement shall be made to hold regular election to students’ union in the education institutions to help build up future leadership.
-5% of GDP shall be allocated in the national budget in the education sector to develop a capable, skilled and humane population.
-Allocation in public interest sectors like health and education shall be gradually increased in keeping with the country’s economic growth.
-All relevant sectors including education, technology and training shall be reorganized and reshuffled with a view to creating skilled human resources.
-Research and Development (R&D) shall be given top priority in education, industrial, scientific, technological and production sectors.
-Appropriate arrangements shall be made for the development of sports and exposition of national culture.
-Immoral sky culture and cultural aggression shall be prevented.
+Need-based education at the lower and mid-levels and knowledge-based education at the tertiary level will be given priority, addressing the disorder and misfit in the education sector.
+Special emphasis will be placed on research.
+A uniform standard of education and instruction in vernacular will be prioritized.
+Arrangements will be made for regular students union elections in educational institutions to foster future leadership.
+Five percent of GDP will be allocated to the education sector in the national budget to develop a capable, skilled, and resourced population.
+Public interest sectors like health and education will see gradual increases in funding, in line with the country’s economic growth.
+All relevant sectors, including education, technology, and training, will be reorganized to create a skilled workforce with real-world know-how.
+Research and Development (R&D) will be prioritised in educational, industrial, scientific, technological, and production sectors.
+Appropriate measures will be taken to promote sports and showcase national culture, while preventing cultural aggression and ensuring healthy youth development.

 26